A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Abstract

 \section{Abstract}

 The characterization of the finite minimal automorphic posets of width three is still an open problem.
-Niederle has shown that this task can be reduced to the characterization of the nice sections of width three having a non-trivial tower of nice sections as retract.
-In our article, we characterize those of them which have a 4-crown stack as retract and we develop a recursive approach for their determination.
-We apply the approach on a sub-class $\fN_2$ of nice sections of width three and determine all posets in $\fN_2$ with height up to six having a 4-crown stack as retract.
+Niederle has shown that this task can be reduced to the characterization of the nice sections of width three which have a non-trivial tower of nice sections as retract.
+In our article, we develop a recursive approach for the determination of those nice sections of width three which have a 4-crown stack as retract.
+We apply the approach on a sub-class $\fN_2$ of nice sections of width three and determine all posets in $\fN_2$ with height up to six which have a 4-crown stack as retract.
 For each integer $n \geq 2$, the class $\fN_2$ contains $2^{n-2}$ different isomorphism types of posets of height $n$.

 {\bf Mathematics Subject Classification:}\\ Primary: 06A07.
 Secondary: 06A06.\\[2mm] {\bf Key words:} fixed point, fixed point property, retract, retraction, minimal automorphic, width three.